Watch how you can scan business cards while moving and still achieve the Wingman accuracy guarantee.

 Over 7 million people in the United States have Essential Tremor (ET), a movement disorder that causes involuntary and rhythmic shaking of body parts and occurs most often in the hands.
 People with ET involved with photography use a variety of techniques to compensate for the shaking motion associated with the condition, including mounting the camera / device on a tripod, changing the shutter speed, and using image stabilization lenses.

-Wingman’s Business Card Image Stabilization provides accessibility to users with ET and Parkinson’s disease.
+Wingman’s Business Card Scanning Image Stabilization provides accessibility to users with ET and Parkinson’s disease.
 They can reliably scan business cards with accuracy even while experiencing shaky hands, relieving the frustration associated with using scanning technology.

 Another 1 million people in the United States have Parkinson’s Disease, which is an age-related neurodegenerative disorder.
 Wingman offers this Image Stabilization technology as a core and differentiating feature.
 We include it in our accessibility work and Americans with the Americans with Disabilities Act Section 508.